commutatus/awesome/domains/engineering/efficient/frontend_deployment.md

    This will take some time to create, and once done, it should look exactly like the image below.
 It will also contain the URL of your application, though as of now it will open the default Elastic Beanstalk dummy page.
 So, we are done with EB.

+### **Travis CI Integration**

-10. In your `.travis.yml` file append the following code snippet for deploying your application.
+1. In your `.travis.yml` file append the following code snippet for deploying your application.
 You have to generate your`access_key_id` and `secret_access_key` from [AWS credentials](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/setting-credentials.html) for JS.
 The `bucket_name` will take the name of the AWS S3 bucket which will be created automatically by AWS while creating the new application in EB.

     ```yaml
     language: node_js